Nematic, chiral and topological superconductivity in transition metal dichalcogenides: Spin-valley fluctuations

 Having defined the spin-valley susceptibility, we will now investigate its static longitudinal and transversal components, $\chi_{zz}(\bq)=\chi_{zz}(\bq,0)$ and $\chi_{+-}(\bq)=\chi_{+-}(\bq,0)$.
 In our model, these two components of the spin-valley susceptibility will show different dependencies on the modulation vector $\bq$ as the external displacement fields lifts the $SU(2)$ valley rotation symmetry \cite{bib:Pan2020}.

-To explain these differences, we focus on the filling of $n\approx1$ electron per moir\'{e} unit cell because it is the experimentally most relevant case.
+First, we focus on the filling of $n\approx1$ electron per moir\'{e} unit cell because it is the experimentally most relevant case.
 In this situation, the Fermi surfaces have the shape of triangles centered around the $\gamma$ point of the Brillouin zone as shown in Fig.\,\ref{fig:2}(a).
-Due to the triangle-like shapes, an approximate Fermi surface nesting feature arises, mapping the occupied states of one valley onto the other valley's unoccupied states via a momentum shift $\bQ_{j}=C^{j-1}_{3}\bkappa_{+}$.
-As shown in Fig.\,\ref{fig:2}(b), this approximate nesting enhances $\chi_{+-}(\bq)$ near $\bq\approx\bQ_{j}$, indicating an instability towards an inter-valley excitonic insulator that pairs electrons and holes of opposite valleys \cite{bib:Bi2021}.
+As shown in Fig.\,\ref{fig:2}(b), we numerically find that $\chi_{+-}(\bq)$ is enhanced near $\bq\approx\bQ_{j}$ with $\bQ_{j}=C^{j-1}_{3}\bkappa_{+}$, indicating an instability towards an inter-valley excitonic insulator that pairs electrons and holes of opposite valleys \cite{bib:Bi2021}.
 However, due to the broken $SU(2)$ valley rotation symmetry, the same features are \textit{not} present in the longitudinal valley susceptibility.
-Instead, as shown in Fig.\,\ref{fig:2}(c), $\chi_{zz}(\bq)$ is enhanced near $\bq\approx \bo$, suggesting that the excitonic instability competes with a spin/valley-polarized state \cite{bib:Bultinck2020}.
+Instead, as shown in Fig.\,\ref{fig:2}(c), $\chi_{zz}(\bq)$ is enhanced near $\bq\approx \bo$, suggesting that the excitonic instability competes with a spin/valley-polarized state \cite{bib:Devakul2021}.